jeff1evesque/machine-learning/src/jsx/README.md

  template file(s) in this directory, will be compiled from jsx to javascript syntax.
-Specifically, the [browserify](http://browserify.org/), and [babelify](https://babeljs.io/) process, will be implemented for this conversion, which will place the resulting javascript in the [`/vagrant/src/js`](https://github.com/jeff1evesque/machine-learning/tree/master/src/js) directory.
+Specifically, the [browserify](http://browserify.org/), and [babelify](https://babeljs.io/) process, will be implemented for this conversion.
+The resulting javascript file(s), will be found in the [`/vagrant/src/js`](https://github.com/jeff1evesque/machine-learning/tree/master/src/js) directory.